-In FY 2022, grant and contract revenues increased primarily due to increases in Department of Education grants when compared with FY 2021.
+In FY 2021, grant and contract revenues increased by \$1.7 million primarily due to increases in program grants when compared with FY 2020.
+The College continued to serve students under the terms of contracted programs.
+State grants increased due to pass-through funding from SBCTC for certain grants.
 The College contracts with local high schools to enroll Running Start students who earn both high school and college credit for these courses.
 The College also serves contracted international students who are not supported by state dollars.